x-tabdeveloping/turftopic/papers/topeax/main.typ

 == Perplexity

 Metrics of quality and number of topics across perplexity values can are displayed on @perplexity_robustness.
 Topeax converges very early on the number of topics with perplexity, and remains stable from `perplexity=5`, while converges at around `perplexity=30` for quality metrics.
-In light of this, it is reasonable to conclude that 50 is a reasonable recommendation and default value.
+It is reasonable to conclude that 50 is a reasonable recommendation and default value.
 Meanwhile, BERTopic converges at around `perplexity=50`, and has the lowest performance on all metrics.
 Top2Vec does not seem to converge at all for the values of perplexity tested, and is most unstable.
 It does seem to improve with larger values of the hyperparameter.
 Keep in mind, that while BERTopic and Top2Vec improve with higher values, their default is set at `perplexity=15`, which, in light of these evaluations, seems rather unreasonable.

 #figure(
-  image("figures/perplexity_robustness.png", width: 100%),
+  image("figures/robustness_perplexity.png", width: 100%),
   caption: [Clustering model's performance at different perplexity values.\
   _Left_: Fowlkes-Mallows Index at different perplexity values,
   _Middle_: Topic Interpretability Score at different values of Perplexity,